-For the purpose of publishing, the Security Target [6] of the Target of Evaluation (TOE) is provided within a separate document.
+For the purpose of publishing, the security target [7] of the target of evaluation (TOE) is provided within a separate document.
+It is a sanitized version of the complete security target [6] used for the evaluation performed.

 13 Definitions

 13.1 Acronyms